M-Ishaq-327/Lakehouse-ETL-Databricks/README.md

 ## 📌 Project Overview

-This project simulates a real-world **data engineering integration problem** after a merger between two companies:
+This project simulates a real-world **data engineering integration problem** after that merger between two companies:

 - **Atlon** → A large sports equipment manufacturer with a mature data warehouse
 - **Sports Bar** → A fast-growing startup selling energy bars and athletic nutrition products with messy, unstructured data